Home directories

 • There will be three types of snapshots in this directory.

-• Daily – each of these are kept for one week and are taken every day.
+• Daily – each of these is kept for one week and are taken every day.

 • The format of this snapshot is daily-<username>_YYYY-MM-DD